 Benefits of exercise

 We all know how important exercise is.
-Staying fit has a knock-on effect on so many aspects of our general health, from keeping our hearts and lungs healthy, to improving our mood and energy levels.
+Staying fit has a knock-on effect on so many aspects of our general health.
+It keeps our hearts and lungs healthy and improves our mood and energy levels.

 Advantages to exercising

 - Raises energy levels